mkbabb/parse-that/docs/tranches/B/B.md

 ## Thesis

 Authored combinators remain the grammar.
 A compact runtime may lower only the generic source-direct operations that two live grammars consume.
-The candidate is admitted by equivalent values, UTF-16 spans, diagnostics, recovery and failure behavior at every binding scale, then packaged once, consumed before publication, and released only after displaced machinery is deleted.
+Formation is admitted only after three full-subject passes, isolated equivalent-product prototype proof at every frozen scale and result plane, and two clean formation audits.
+Execution then freezes and packages one candidate, consumes it before publication, and releases only after displaced machinery is deleted.

 ## Goal criterion